Gerardo0579/Homie-Front/README.md

 While 38 test were done, because of lack of time, only some relevant tests were done to demostrate how to handle certain scenarios.
 In following lines there is a resume of some relevant test files you can check about 2 kind of test done.

-### Snapshop test
+### Snapshop tests
-Being the simpliest of the test, any snapshot is enough to see the *start of the art* in the project.
+Being the simpliest of the test, any snapshot is enough to see the *state of the art* in the project.
 Check for example `src/Components/HomieBadge/__TESTS__/HomiBadge.test.tsx`

-### Unit test
+### Unit tests
 Unit testing was done for two kind of elements in the project; for basic components and stores (mobx contexts).
 For each case check for example:

 **Store:** `src/__TESTS__/Stores/StoreRepos.test.tsx`